anuragmath/EthPaintingAssignment/README.md

 3. Certify And Winner Api can be called by anyone from the frontend as there is not authorisation there.
 But the transaction for certifying a painting always happens using the account which is owner by gallery owner in backend without using metamask.

 4. Winner API can be called once the voting period is over.

+5. Deployer of contract is the certifier of paintings.